 Jerusalem overnight (BD)

-We are transferred to the airport for our homebound flight connections or onto the Wonders of Petra extension.
+We are transferred to the airport for our homebound flight connections or onto the Wonders of Jordan extension.
 (B)

-All details of sightseeing listed, and order of daily arrangements must remain subject to change due to any unforeseen circumstances, which may arise, or at the discretion of the pilgrimage leadership.
+All tour inclusions and order of daily arrangements remain subject to change due to any unforeseen circumstances, which may arise, or at the discretion of the tour leadership.

 Pay homage in Bethlehem before the silver star that marks the very spot of Jesus’ birth.